© 1991-2014 Jerry Emanuelson

 Individuals can intervene at six or more levels to prevent heart attack or stroke.

-The main dietary cause of high LDL cholesterol is consumption of certain saturated fats.
+The main dietary cause of high LDL cholesterol is generally the consumption of certain saturated fats.
 In most people, the cholesterol content of food has little to do with serum cholesterol, although most cholesterol-containing foods are also high in long-chain saturated fats.

 Poly-unsaturated fats lower LDL cholesterol, but most poly-unsaturated fats should be avoided because they can cause considerable oxidative damage to the body.